manishmadugula/Notes/Code/leetcode.md

   // for the return value.
   {
     int mid = start + (end-start)/2;
-    if(mid<x){
+    if(mid>=target){
-      start=mid+1;//If x is greater than mid.
-The search space cannot include mid
+      end = mid;//If mid is equal or greater than target, then elements to right of mid are
-      // and is higher than mid.
+      //not the first since, mid is already greater or equal.
+But mid can be the lower bound.
     }
     else{
-      end = mid;//If mid is equal or greater than x, then elements to right of mid are
+      start=mid+1;//If target is greater than mid.
+The search space cannot include mid
-      //not the first since, mid is already greater or equal.
-But mid can be the upper bound.
+      // and is higher than mid.
     }
   }
   return start; //Takes care of case where lower bound isn't even present in array/